Systems Engineering Essentials - Distance Learning

 Successful students will receive a certificate of completion and 15 credits towards the Systems Engineering MSc., for students who wish to extend their studies at a later date.

 If you wish to join the course please contact Jenny Evans for further information.
-Please note that the final deadline for booking is 12 January 2018.
+The next anticipated start date is October 2018.

 - Course code